What actions should HR and business leaders take to curb mental harassment at work? Share your thoughts.

 Get in the shoes of your customer

-It has been often seen that the entrepreneurs fall in love with their product and forget that it’s not their need which is to be satisfied but their customers need.
+It has often been seen that entrepreneurs fall in love with their product and forget that it’s not their need which is to be satisfied, but their customer’s need.
 Be a consumer of your product and think like a consumer.
-For example, the founder of Revlon, Charles Revson, always used to say he sold hope, not makeup.
-Likewise some airlines sell friendly service, while others sell on-time service.
-Knowing what the customer is looking for helps in a great way to define your USP.
+For example, the founder of Revlon, Charles Revson, always used to say he sold hope, not the makeup.

 Never miss real stories from India's women.